 In terms of getting information about what we embody ‘by default’, the Enneagram can act as powerful surrogate awareness.
 Many people feel very seen when they encounter a thoughtful description of their Type or Subtype.
 Note that there are somatic patterns to the Types.

 2. Help with deep work on the structures limiting our awareness

 The Enneagram can support us with enjoying a more conscious relationship with our Instinctual lives and our Centers of Intelligence.
 These two are distorted areas for a lot of us, and play a huge role in both our general state of embodiment and factors influencing both our current and potential embodiments.

 To work on this level, you do need to engage in a small amount of theory – learning about your type’s Blind Instinct and Buried Center – and a lot of practice – real-time awareness work.
-If you are interested in doing this kind of work, do sign up to my e-course which is launching later this year.

 Let’s pivot again back to how the Enneagram helps with changing our embodiments.